vkalaparthy/burger/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Installation
-This application is deployed in Heroku at https://burgerstodevour.herokuapp.com/.
-Repository at GitHub is at .
+This application is deployed at [Heroku](https://burgerstodevour.herokuapp.com/).
 For this application, schema.sql & seed.sql is provided to explain the schema and table used.
 Anyone can clone this application from GitHub and install all the necessary packages from npm, as provided in package.json

 ## Usage
 Create the database and tables and fill in the rows, schema.sql and seed.sql have been provided.
 Install the required mysql, express & express-handlebars NPM packages.
 In the terminal run the command "nodemon server.js".
 Open the application in user browser at localhost and provide the port number as specified in server.js file.